Last Updated: August 2018

 Yes, let’s do that now!
 First, let me reiterate that putting a © and/or the word “copyright” on the relevant page of your book’s front matter does not register your copyright with the U.S. Copyright Office.
 You need to complete an online form, pay a small fee, and mail two copies of your work to the USCO to register it, which may take many months, but which is required before you file suit for any copyright infringement.

 The copyright page itself is really rather simple, although potentially time-consuming if you're fastidious like me.
-You need only refer to “Self-Publishing Basics: The Copyright Page” by Joel Friedlander via The Book Designer.
+First, refer to “Self-Publishing Basics: The Copyright Page” by Joel Friedlander via The Book Designer.
+Katie Dunneback also tweeted some great advice geared toward helping librarians catalog your work.
 If you need extra guidance, you can refer to the copyright pages of already published books for any variations in wording.

 The one thing I struggled with when settling on the exact language of the copyright page in Eidolon was whether to use my pen name or real name on the line containing © and the word “copyright,” which typically looks something like this: